obss/sahi/docs/predict.md

 # For use with FiftyOne: https://github.com/voxel51/fiftyone
 ```

+!!! tip "Interactive Demos"
-!!! tips "Interactive Demos and Examples" Want to see these prediction utilities
+    Want to see these prediction utilities in action?
+Check out our
-in action?
-We have several interactive notebooks that demonstrate different
-model integrations:

-    - For YOLOv8/YOLO11/YOLO12/YOLO26 models, explore our [Ultralytics integration notebook](../demo/inference_for_ultralytics.ipynb)
-    - For YOLOv5 models, check out our [YOLOv5 integration notebook](../demo/inference_for_yolov5.ipynb)
-    - For MMDetection models, try our [MMDetection integration notebook](../demo/inference_for_mmdetection.ipynb)
-    - For HuggingFace models, see our [HuggingFace integration notebook](../demo/inference_for_huggingface.ipynb)
-    - For TorchVision models, explore our [TorchVision integration notebook](../demo/inference_for_torchvision.ipynb)
-    - For RT-DETR models, check out our [RT-DETR integration notebook](../demo/inference_for_rtdetr.ipynb)

-    These notebooks provide hands-on examples and allow you to experiment with different parameters and settings.
+    [interactive notebooks](notebooks.md) with hands-on examples for every
+    supported framework.